-- 1. The welfare committee organizes annual travel activities during the best seasons for travel, spring and fall. - 2.
-Over the years, our employees visited many fun and exciting theme parks in Taiwan, including Leofoo Village, Green World, Window on China, and Lihpao Land.
+- 1. The welfare committee organizes annual travel activities during the best seasons for travel: spring and fall. - 2.
+Over the years, our employees have visited many fun and exciting theme parks in Taiwan.

 Two cultural events each year (two film-screening events)